Speedrunning-Tools/MC-Treasure-Locator/README.md

 Thanks to **[Battlecats59](https://github.com/Battlecats59)** for helping out!

 # Other
 If you have any questions, please let me know **@icky#2264**.
-If you would like to see the whole list of Speedrunning tools, you can go [here]() adn find the list of tools there!
+If you would like to see the whole list of Speedrunning tools, you can go [here](https://github.com/Speedrunning-Tools) and find the list of tools there!